wpengine/faustjs/examples/next/custom-toolbar/README.md

 ## Setup

-See the [Getting Started](https://faustjs.org/tutorial/get-started-with-faust) to setup your base Faust project.
+See the [Getting Started](https://faustjs.org/tutorial/get-started-with-faust) to set up your base Faust project.
 In the tutorial you will see in the Quick Start section's first step that it says `To create a Faust project, run`:

 ```
 npx create-next-app \